jakeyoos/documents/05_dimension_types.md

 ```
 <a style="color:rgb(87,190,190);font-size:12px;margin-right:20px;" href="https://learn2.looker.com/explore/e_commerce/order_items?qid=rLtv5Q4dONlWcttSQtnL8d" target="_blank"><i class="fa fa-search"></i> Explore the <b>Distance from Distribution Center</b> Dimension</a> <a style="color:rgb(32,165,222);font-size:12px;" href="https://looker.com/docs/reference/field-reference/dimension-type-reference#distance" target="_blank"><i class="fa fa-file-text-o"></i> Read <b>type: distance</b> Docs</a><br /><br />

-You'll see that there are 3 new parameters required for `distance` dimensions.
+You'll see that there are three new parameters required for `distance` dimensions.
 The `start_location_field` parameter defines the first location.
 The `end_location_field` parameter defines the second location.
 The `units` field defines the distance units you'd like to be used; you can see the available units [in our documentation](https://looker.com/docs/reference/field-reference/dimension-type-reference#distance).<br /><br />

 <h4 style="color:rgb(141,127,185)">Zipcode</h4>

-The `zipcode` type should be used with 5 digit, US zipcode data.
+The `zipcode` type should be used with 5-digit US zipcode data.

 <div style="border-radius:5px 5px 0 0;padding:8px;background-color:rgb(221,221,221);">
  From the <a href="https://learn2.looker.com/projects/e-commerce/files/users.view.lkml" style="font-family:Monaco,Menlo,Consolas,Courier New,monospace;">users</a> View File</a>